 The LNG Unload Day of each LNG Quantity is defined to be the first Day of the Unload Period.
 The LNG Unload Day is determined according to the Monthly LNG Planning procedure, as per the provisions of article [84].

 Seventy two (72), forty eight (48), twenty four (24) and twelve (12) hours before the scheduled LNG Unload Day, the LNG User or its authorised representative notifies the Operator of the expected arrival time of the LNG vessel.
+Where the name of the LNG vessel which is expected to unload at the LNG Facility is different from that included in the Final Monthly LNG Plan, the LNG User or its authorised representative shall inform the Operator about the name of the vessel which will unload, the 72 hours maximum before the scheduled LNG Unloading Day.
+The Operator shall then amend the Final Monthly LNG Plan.
+The Operator shall not permit the unloading of a LNG Cargo where the name of the vessel carrying it is different from that included in the Final Monthly LNG Plan.

 The LNG User or its authorised representative submits to the Operator a Notice of Arrival at the Αnchorage , at the moment when the LNG vessel of the LNG User is found at the predetermined by the Operator point in the sea area of the LNG Facility (Pilot Station) and provided that the LNG User has regulated each relevant issue with the competent port authorities.
 In the event that the LNG vessel is transporting a LNG Quantity of two or more LNG Users, then the Notice of Arrival at the Anchorage is submitted by the authorized representative of those users accordance with paragraph [9] of Article [66].